zircomars/kali-linux-harjoitus-teema/Kali linux/Burp Suite/SSL-TLS-certi.md

 ![Alt text](BurpSuite_images/burpSuite_SSL-10.png)

 After installed (OK), then go to any "https://" browser as Google or megacorpone, but at "Burp Suite" software inside can might see HTTPS history.. but there might be missing something if is the HTTPS history is empty.
+So might be need configured/install something missing pieces (module)

 ![Alt text](BurpSuite_images/burpSuite_SSL-11.png)